DATA-BACKED GUIDE · UPDATED JULY 2026

 Are veneers available on the NHS?

 Not for appearance.
 The NHS only funds treatment that is clinically necessary, and improving the colour or shape of healthy teeth does not qualify.
-In rare cases where a front tooth is damaged there may be a clinical option, but a cosmetic smile makeover is private work from start to finish.
+In rare cases where a front tooth is damaged there may be a clinical option, but a cosmetic smile makeover is private work from start to finish, quoted and paid for outside the NHS charge bands entirely.

-Porcelain veneers are made in a lab, resist staining well and tend to last longer, which is why they cost more.
-Composite veneers are built up directly on the tooth in a single visit and cost less, but they may need refreshing sooner.
-Which is right for you depends on your budget and how much change you want.
+Porcelain veneers are made in a lab, resist staining well and tend to last longer, which is why they cost more per tooth.
+Composite veneers are built up directly on the tooth in a single visit and cost less, but they may need refreshing or replacing sooner, so the cheaper option upfront is not always cheaper over several years.
+Which is right for you depends on your budget, how much change you want, and how long you want the result to last before redoing it.

 Do veneers damage your teeth?

 Fitting porcelain veneers usually means removing a thin layer of enamel so they sit flush, and enamel does not grow back.
-That makes the choice fairly permanent, so it is worth being sure.
-A good private dentist will talk you through what is removed and whether a less invasive option like bonding would suit you better.
+That makes the choice fairly permanent, so it is worth being sure before you commit to the cost.
+A good private dentist will talk you through exactly what is removed and whether a less invasive, cheaper option like bonding would suit you just as well.